openvinotoolkit/training_extensions/_sources/guide/explanation/algorithms/classification/hierarhical_classification.rst.txt

 For hierarchical image classification, we created our custom dataset format that is supported by `Datumaro <https://github.com/openvinotoolkit/datumaro>`_.
 An example of the annotations format and dataset structure can be found in our `sample <https://github.com/openvinotoolkit/training_extensions/tree/develop/data/datumaro_h-label>`_.

-To use OTX with this format is required to pass images dataset root paths directly to the CLI command:
+To use OpenVINO™ Training Extensions with this format is required to pass images dataset root paths directly to the CLI command:

 .. code-block::